brainworxx/kreXX-TYPO3-Extension/Documentation/Config/Index.rst

 Configuration
 =============

-| You do not have to configure kreXX.
+You do not have to configure kreXX.
 It works very well out of the box.
-| There are two ways to configure kreXX:
+There are two ways to configure kreXX:

 1. Edit configuration file settings (we have provided an editor for this)
 2. Edit local cookie settings

 Factory settings
 ----------------

 The factory settings are hardcoded default settings, in case there is no configuration available.

 Configuration file settings
 ---------------------------

 The configuration file is located here:

 .. code-block:: typoscript

-	typo3conf/ext/includekrexx/Resources/Private/krexx/Krexx.ini
+	typo3temp/tx_includekrexx/config/Krexx.ini

 You do not have to edit this file manually. we have provided a backend editor for this: :ref:`config_options`

 Local cookie settings
 ---------------------

-| Local cookie settings can be changed in the kreXX output window.
-Not all settings can be edited in the frontend, but that can be changed here: :ref:`fe-configuration`
+Local cookie settings can be changed in the kreXX output window.
+Not all settings can be edited in the frontend, but that can be changed here: :ref:`fe-configuration`.
-| Please note that local cookie settings affect only your current browser.
+Please note that local cookie settings affect only your current browser.

 |
 |